SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

                                                 #### 2. Storage Container

-                                                Storage containers are easier, they are just the area on the device for your game, they are supposed to be unique so that you do not use another games files, they can also be player specific so you can hold settings for as many players can play the game.&nbsp; They are simply created by calling:
+                                                Storage containers are easier, they are just the area on the device for your game, they are supposed to be unique so that you do not use another games files, they can also be player specific so you can hold settings for as many players can play the game.
+They are simply created by calling: